sumithMadhushan/chat-with-documents/README.md

 Multimodal models work with multiple types of data (text, images, audio) and can also render multiple kinds of output.

 These models aren't here just for show.
 Hugging Face's Transformer library lets you connect to these models, send tasks, and receive outputs without having to set them up yourself.
 You can also download models, train them with your own data, or quickly create a Space.
 This makes it easy to find models to complete any kind of task, connect them with your own code, and start getting results.

+# Steps to use
+1. Clone the repo

+2. Make sure you have latest pythin installed in your environemnt
+3. Downlaod & install the tesseract from here: https://tesseract-ocr.github.io/tessdoc/Downloads.html

+We're using tesseract as our image processing ocr  - Read more: https://github.com/tesseract-ocr/tesseract

+4. Set the uploader.py as startup file (We've used VS 2022 for develop this.
+You can use your own text editor)
+5. Enjoy chat with your documents